What to Expect

 - Any forms you need to have signed by our providers, like forms for school.

 - Snacks for your child in case the visit lasts longer than expected.

-- Something for your child to do while they wait, such as a book, iPad (or other handheld device) or other quiet activity.
+- Something for your child to do while they wait, such as a book, tablet with headphones or other quiet activity.